mmarliacy/WriteIt/Readme.md

-# WRITEITDOWN - List your products before shopping !
+# WRITEIT - List your products before shopping !
 ##### *This README.md will allow you to know the features of the project, and will permit you to make changes later if necessary.*